dreamcatcher-tech/network/Inbox/2023-10-07 2139 driving a blockchain app with an AI interface.md

 Do regression testing where we have a bunch of queries and each time the source prompt changes, we rerun the test queries, and then check if our new result matches or is similar to the previous results, to know if something changed.
 Could also run these outputs thru gpt to see if they are materially the same, to save the number of times a human is alerted - can use the cheaper models for this part.

 The pubco should particularly focus on multiagent systems.

+When writing an email to someone, should be able to explain the tone, any nicknames, and any other items they talked about, so that a human can audit the appropriateness.